 Head of Scholars House

 Ryan Goss is the Head of Scholars House for the Tuckwell Scholarship Program and an Associate Professor at the ANU Law School.
 As Head of Scholars House, Ryan is supported by a terrific team of professional and academic staff to deliver an enriching and rewarding program for our Tuckwell Scholars, and to ensure our Program goes from strength to strength.
+At the Law School, Ryan writes and teaches about constitutional law and human rights law.
 Ryan came to the ANU after undergraduate degrees at the University of Queensland and postgrad at the University of Oxford, where he studied with the support of a Rhodes Scholarship.

-Alongside his ANU work, Ryan takes a great interest in the Brisbane Broncos, American history and politics, and exploring the structural limits of Duplo towers with his toddler.
+Alongside his ANU work, Ryan takes a great interest in the Brisbane Broncos, history and politics, far too many podcasts, and entertaining his two young children.

 In addition to her work at the ANU, Esmé enjoys bushwalking, time with family and friends, and gardening.